springernature/frontend-playbook/accessibility/developing-accessible-products.md

 We expect your product to be free of errors when these two tools are passed over it.
 You’re welcome to use other automated accessibility testing tools in addition to these.

+You should also check your HTML is valid before handing off your work - you can use a service like the [WC3 validator](https://validator.w3.org/) or a browser extension.
+As well as reducing cross-browser bugs, this will catch some common accessibility errors.

 ### Manual testing